phaserjs/phaser/README.md

 **Physics**

-Phaser ships with our Arcade Physics system.
-A SAT based collision and physics library perfect for low-powered devices and fast collision response.
-Control velocity, acceleration, bounce, damping and full collision and separation control.
-As of version 1.1.4 we now support rectangles, circles and polygon collision with full rotation.
+Phaser ships with our Arcade Physics system, Ninja Physics and P2.JS - a full body physics system.
+Arcade Physics is for high-speed AABB collision only.
+Ninja Physics allows for complex tiles and slopes, perfect for level scenery, and P2.JS is a full-body physics system, with constraints, springs, polygon support and more.

 **Sprites**